kt3k/moneybit/packages/moneybit-domain/account-type-chart.md

 name: AccountTypeChart
 desc: The chart of the account types.
 props:
-- name: majorTypes
+- name: accountTypes
   type: Map<string, AccountType>
-  desc: The mapping from account type to major account type
+  desc: The mapping from account type name to account type
 ---

 The chart of the account types.